allo-media/tech-blog/_posts/2018-03-19-from-python-to-go-to-rust.markdown

 ---
 layout: post
-title:  "From python to Go to Rust"
+title:  "From python to Go to Rust: an opinionated journey"
 excerpt: "When looking for a new backend language, I naturally went from Python to Go (isn't what Google did?).
 But after only one week of Go, I realised that Go was only half of a progress.
 Better suited to my needs than Python, but too far away from the developer experience I enjoy when doing Elm in the frontend.
 So I gave Rust a try."
 date:   2018-02-05 09:00:00 +0100
 categories: point of view